 The Board of Trustees will meet to review applications in April of each year to determine grant awardees.

-By Check from USJF to the grant winners
+Funding is Paid by Check from USJF to the grant winners.

 Board of Trustees

 Jerry Wee (Chairperson), Steven DeRaedt, Dave Wertheimer, Robert Fukuda and the current Chairman of USJF Referee Development and Certification Subcommittee

 Applicants must be a black belt in rank and be an active PJU C, Continental, or IJF Referee

 Applicants must be currently registered with USJF and must maintain that membership during grant.

 Application period is between December 1 thru March 31 and recipients will be announced at the USJF Annual Meeting.
 Applications after March 31 will not be accepted.